Je12emy/cherry-picker/readme.md

 # Cherry Picker

-A dead simple multi-select propmpt for your CLI application.
+A dead simple multi-select interactive prompt for your CLI application.